cosmos72/gomacro/README.md

 Note: if you need several packages, you can first `import` all of them, then quit and recompile gomacro only once.

+## Debugger

+Since version 2.6, gomacro also has an integrated debugger.
+There are two ways to use it:
+* type `:debug STATEMENT-OR-FUNCTION-CALL` at the prompt.
+* add a statement (an expression is not enough) `"break"` or `_ = "break"` to your code, then execute it normally
+In both cases, execution will be suspended and you will get a `debug> ` prompt, which accepts the following
+commands:

+step, next, finish, continue, env [NAME], inspect EXPR, list, print EXPR-OR-STATEMENT

+commands can be abbreviated, and `print` fully supports expressions or statements with side effects, including function calls and modifying local variables.
+Without arguments, `env` prints all global and local variables.

+Only interpreted statements can be debugged: expressions and compiled code will be executed, but you cannot step into them.

 ## Why it was created